Direct contact, today until 21:00

 Pimba

-Discover the first settlement along the Stuart Highway, Pimba.
-It was established as a worker's camp for the Transcontinental Railway in the early 20th century.
-Today, travellers onboard the Ghan or Indian Pacific can stop here upon request.
-One of the highlights is the scenic salt lake Island Lagoon, found 15 kilometres south of Pimba.
+Today, travellers aboard The Ghan or Indian Pacific can stop here on request.
+One of the nearby highlights is the scenic Salt Lake Island Lagoon, 15 kilometres south of Pimba.

 Travel along the route known as the Explorers Way

-It is also the gateway to Woomera, Andamooka and Roxby Downs.
-On Borefield Road, you can travel all the way through the Oodnadatta Track from Roxby Downs on a well-maintained sealed road.
-Andamooka is renowned for its high-quality crystal seam opal, opalised fossils, and stargazing Approximately 50 kilometres past Pimba, keep an eye out for the famous Lake Hart lookout and admire one of South Australia’s salt lakes.
+Andamooka is renowned for its high-quality crystal-seam opal, opalised fossils, and stargazing.
+Approximately 50 kilometres past Pimba, keep an eye out for the famous Lake Hart lookout and admire one of South Australia’s salt lakes.

 Woomera